jordanbirnel/MothApp/README.md

   </div>

 This repo contains code for the PNWMoths mobile application, which I developed as part of a team on as a volunteer for the [PNWMoths](http://pnwmoths.biol.wwu.edu/) project, an Institutional Partnership Between many universities, museums, and associations in the Pacific Northwest.
-Since the official release unfortunately has not received updates or support since its initial launch in 2021, I have contributed a better-maintained version to this repository.
+Since the official release unfortunately has not received updates or support since its initial launch in 2021, I have contributed an open-source version to this repository.

 Here's why:
 * An original goal of the project was to open source the code for the application.
-* I am hoping that this repo will garner interest in open source contributions, or inspires other useful contributions to the PNWMoths project.
+* I am hoping that this repo will garner interest in open-source contributions, or inspires other useful contributions to the PNWMoths project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>